srobledo2021/Robotica_Movil_2324_Blog/README.md

 ### Introduction 4

-The goal of this exercise is to perform a PID reactive control capable of following the line painted on the racing circuit.
+Global Navigation using TeleTaxi
+TOC Global Navigation

+The objective of this practice is to implement the logic of a Gradient Path Planning (GPP) algorithm.
+Global navigation through GPP, consists of:
+Selected a destination, the GPP algorithm is responsible for finding the shortest path to it, avoiding, in the case of this practice, everything that is not road.

+Once the path has been selected, the logic necessary to follow this path and reach the objective must be implemented in the robot.

 ### API 4

+### STEPS 4

 # Video 4